Training Outcomes Within Your Budget!

 Certified HR Advisor course

-Why do we need Strategic Human Resource Management?
+Why do we Need Strategic Human Resource Management?

 SHRM practices can help analyse employees and identify actions that add value to the company.
 Applying strategic HR management offers several advantages for businesses:

-b) Better work culture: Strategic HR Management helps in building a positive work culture where employees feel valued, respected, and supported.
+b) Better Work Culture: Strategic HR Management helps in building a positive work culture where employees feel valued, respected, and supported.
 This helps in promoting teamwork and collaboration.

-c) Improved customer satisfaction rates: When employees are satisfied and engaged, it leads to excellent customer service with higher customer satisfaction rates.
+c) Improved Customer Satisfaction Rates: When employees are satisfied and engaged, it leads to excellent customer service with higher customer satisfaction rates.

-d) Efficient resource management: Strategic HR Management helps optimise the allocation and utilisation of resources, including human capital.
+d) Efficient Resource Management: Strategic HR Management helps optimise the allocation and utilisation of resources, including human capital.
 This ensures that employees' skills and talents are utilised effectively, improving productivity and cost efficiency.

-f) Productivity boost: By aligning HR practices with business objectives, Strategic HR Management enhances employee productivity.
+f) Productivity Boost: By aligning HR practices with business objectives, Strategic HR Management enhances employee productivity.
 It involves setting clear performance goals, providing training and development opportunities, and implementing performance management systems that drive employee performance.

-Five steps to Strategic Human Resources
+Five Steps to Strategic Human Resources

-One of the crucial functions of HR involves providing an effective organisation's workforce management.
+One of the crucial functions of HRM involves providing an effective organisation's workforce management.
 Aspects like operational management, strategic management, and creating a plan that assists employees in evolving are taken into account.
 Implementing this involves defining the purpose of the Human Resource Strategy.

 a) Improve profitability through strategic planning